Why false claims that a picture of a Kamala Harris rally was AI-generated matter

 Furthermore, as the presidential race has shifted with Harris and Walz at the top of the Democratic ticket, many Trump supporters are looking for evidence that their candidate still has the upper hand.

-“The vast majority of misinformation is offered as a service for people to maintain their beliefs in face of overwhelming evidence to the contrary,” wrote Mike Caulfield, who has studied how rumors spread, in his newsletter, The End(s) of Argument, about the false claims about Harris’ rally image.
+"The vast majority of misinformation is offered as a service for people to maintain their beliefs in face of overwhelming evidence to the contrary," wrote Mike Caulfield, who has studied how rumors spread, in his newsletter, The End(s) of Argument, about the false claims about the Harris rally image.

 Copyright 2024 NPR